confluentinc/ccloud-sdk-go-v2/networking-access-point/v1/docs/NetworkingV1AzureEgressPrivateLinkEndpoint.md

 SetPrivateLinkServiceResourceId sets PrivateLinkServiceResourceId field to given value.

-### GetPrivateLinkSubresourceNames
+### GetPrivateLinkSubresourceName

-`func (o *NetworkingV1AzureEgressPrivateLinkEndpoint) GetPrivateLinkSubresourceNames() []string`
+`func (o *NetworkingV1AzureEgressPrivateLinkEndpoint) GetPrivateLinkSubresourceName() string`

-GetPrivateLinkSubresourceNames returns the PrivateLinkSubresourceNames field if non-nil, zero value otherwise.
+GetPrivateLinkSubresourceName returns the PrivateLinkSubresourceName field if non-nil, zero value otherwise.

-### GetPrivateLinkSubresourceNamesOk
+### GetPrivateLinkSubresourceNameOk

-`func (o *NetworkingV1AzureEgressPrivateLinkEndpoint) GetPrivateLinkSubresourceNamesOk() (*[]string, bool)`
+`func (o *NetworkingV1AzureEgressPrivateLinkEndpoint) GetPrivateLinkSubresourceNameOk() (*string, bool)`

-GetPrivateLinkSubresourceNamesOk returns a tuple with the PrivateLinkSubresourceNames field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPrivateLinkSubresourceNameOk returns a tuple with the PrivateLinkSubresourceName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrivateLinkSubresourceNames
+### SetPrivateLinkSubresourceName

-`func (o *NetworkingV1AzureEgressPrivateLinkEndpoint) SetPrivateLinkSubresourceNames(v []string)`
+`func (o *NetworkingV1AzureEgressPrivateLinkEndpoint) SetPrivateLinkSubresourceName(v string)`

-SetPrivateLinkSubresourceNames sets PrivateLinkSubresourceNames field to given value.
+SetPrivateLinkSubresourceName sets PrivateLinkSubresourceName field to given value.

-### HasPrivateLinkSubresourceNames
+### HasPrivateLinkSubresourceName

-`func (o *NetworkingV1AzureEgressPrivateLinkEndpoint) HasPrivateLinkSubresourceNames() bool`
+`func (o *NetworkingV1AzureEgressPrivateLinkEndpoint) HasPrivateLinkSubresourceName() bool`

-HasPrivateLinkSubresourceNames returns a boolean if a field has been set.
+HasPrivateLinkSubresourceName returns a boolean if a field has been set.

 ### AsNetworkingV1AccessPointSpecConfigOneOf